Home | CV (pdf) | Biography | Teaching | Research | Service

 [All links below open into a new window]

-Michael Barbour is currently an Assistant Professor at Wayne State University in Detroit, Michigan.
 He completed his Ph.D. in Instructional Technology from the Department of Educational Psychology and Instructional Technology at the University of Georgia (Athens, Georgia), his Master of Education (Teaching and Learning), with concentrations in Literacy and Computers in Education, and his Bachelor of Education (Intermediate and Secondary) from from Memorial University of Newfoundland (St. John's, Newfoundland).
 Prior to his studies in education, Michael completed his Bachelor of Arts (Honours), with a major in Political Science and a minor in History, from Carleton University (Ottawa, Ontario).
-Recently, hecompleted a Certificate in Adult Education from St. Francis Xavier University (Antigonish, Nova Scotia).
+Following his doctoral studies, he completed a Certificate in Adult Education from St. Francis Xavier University (Antigonish, Nova Scotia) - which he had actually begun after completing his Master's degree.

 Outside of his academic endeavours, Michael was a teacher at Discovery Collegiate for four years.
 During this period, he served as a classroom teacher, web-based distance education teacher and held district-level positions.
 These positions included the Partnership Development Co-ordinator for the Vista School District and the Web-based Initiatives Facilitator for the Centre of Distance Learning and Innovation in District 8.